rashmi0563/CSE476Project/README.md

 # python environment setting

-## following bash commands should be executed in the project file
+## Following bash commands should be executed in the project directory

 ### 1. cp ./cse476.yaml ~/cse476.yaml
 ### 2. cd ~